Implementation of Measurement Reduction for the Variational Quantum Eigensolver: Circuit analysis

-The greatest measurement reduction is obtained if the minimum clique cover is found.
-This cover has the fewest $H_{S_{l}}$ sets possible.
-However, non-optimal clique covers still give a measurement reduction.
-For problems where the minimum clique cover has anticommuting cliques $|H_{S_{l}}|> 5$, it can be beneficial to split these up into smaller sets such that $|H_{S_{l}}|\leq 5$ $\forall \{l\}_{l=0,1,...,m_{c}-1}$.
-As discussed above, no work qubits will now be required to implement $R_{l}$ and the circuits required to implement unitary partitioning are experimentally realistic for current and near term devices.
+The quantum circuits required to implement unitary partitioning under these conditions are realistic for implementation on current and near term devices.
 This offers a constant factor improvement on the number of measurements required.

+If anticommuting cliques $|H_{S_{l}}|> 5$ are present, they can be partitioned into separate subsets each of size less than 5.
+The produced sets will still be valid anticommuting cliques.
+A re-normalization on all subsets must also be performed.